yazici/swift/README.md

 or linked into other applications as a Swift Package Manager dependency and invoked via an [API](#api-usage).

-> NOTE: No official Swift style guide has yet been proposed.
-The style that is
+> NOTE: No default Swift code style guidelines have yet been proposed.
+The
-> currently enforced by `swift-format` is just one possibility, and the
+> style that is currently applied by `swift-format` is just one possibility,
-> code is provided so that it can be tested on real-world code and experiments
+> and the code is provided so that it can be tested on real-world code and
-> can be made by modifying it.
+> experiments can be made by modifying it.

 ## Command Line Usage